kin018/50DaysOfCode/expandingNbaCards/README.md

 # NBA Card Animation Project

 This project was built using a combination of CSS, HTML, and JavaScript.
 Its primary purpose is to create an interactive and engaging user interface that allows an expanding animation when a card representing an NBA player or team is clicked.
-When active, the card displays information about the NBA team player and their team name.
+When active, the card displays a picture about the NBA team player and their team name.
 Conversely, if the card is not active, it is minimized to its original state.

 ## Technologies Used